 Girton College is keen to attract a wide range of applicants for Music.
 Potential students should have a serious interest in studying music within an environment that is primarily academic; however, the profile of individual students admitted to read the subject varies greatly.
 We have no preference for arts subjects over science subjects (or, indeed, vice versa) at AS or A2 levels; likewise, Girton has no particular views on gap years for Music students – applicants may choose to take a year out or not at their own discretion.
 Although the study of a foreign language (in particular, French, German or Italian) can be helpful to Music students, it is certainly not obligatory.

 Most applicants will have facility on one or more instruments, but it is not expected that they will be specialist performers.
 Some undergraduates focus on composition, while others may be primarily interested in music history or analysis.
 It is one of the strengths of the Music Tripos that students can navigate a course through their Cambridge studies that reflects their personal interests.
 That said, it is a course that is best suited to well-organised students with a strong sense of self-motivation.

 At Girton we are looking for potential as much as for past achievement.
 Clearly, excellent results in public examinations (as well as supportive references) will be viewed positively.
 However, successful candidates come from extremely different backgrounds and present themselves at interview with very different levels of attainment, although all will be expected to meet Girton’s standard offer in the qualification system under which they are studying.
 Some candidates who have gone on to achieve first-class degree results showed very limited skills in keyboard harmony at the time of admission.
 Similarly, many of those who ended up at the top of their class-list arrived at interview with only a rudimentary knowledge of traditional Western harmony.
-This need not be a cause for concern, as harmony and counterpoint can be taught from scratch to those who have not covered the ground in their sixth-form work.
+This should not be a cause for any concern, as harmony and counterpoint can be taught from scratch to those who have not covered the ground in their sixth-form work.